ggandor/y-combinator-tutorial/README.md

 Y combinator: A very short explanation
 ===

-The following aims to be the most distilled explanation of the Y combinator I could possibly come up with, that - according to my hopes - still remains comprehensible.
+The following is the most distilled top-down explanation of the famous Y combinator I could possibly come up with, that - according to my hopes - still remains comprehensible.
+You might want to read this either as a warm-up before diving deeper, or after reading [one](http://blog.tomtung.com/2012/10/yet-another-y-combinator-tutorial/) or [two](https://www.cs.toronto.edu/~david/courses/csc324_w15/extra/ycomb.html) more verbose tutorials with a bottom-up approach, if the concept hasn't quite clicked yet.

-This is not a bottom-up derivation, but a _top-down_ explanation: I will just show the solution to the problem, and then explain _why_ it works, and what is the idea behind it.

-You might want to read or skim [one](http://blog.tomtung.com/2012/10/yet-another-y-combinator-tutorial/) or [two](https://www.cs.toronto.edu/~david/courses/csc324_w15/extra/ycomb.html) other, more verbose tutorials in the former category before reading this - if you're on the verge of grokking, however, this might be the one that finally clicks everything into place.
-Or you can do it the other way around, and read this as a warm-up before diving deeper.
-I expect you to already have some understanding of lambda calculus and functional programming in general though - we're not starting from scratch here.

-The code uses [Clojure](https://clojure.org/) syntax - the only thing that should not be instantly comprehensible for Lispers is the following built-in
-macro: `#(foo %)` is an alternative syntax for denoting a lambda, the same as `(fn [x] (foo x))`, with `%` representing the place of the (first or only) function argument in the body.
+The code itself is in [Clojure](https://clojure.org/), a Lisp dialect - the only thing that should not be instantly comprehensible for Lispers is the following built-in macro: `#(foo %)` is an alternative syntax for denoting a lambda, the same as `(fn [x] (foo x))`, with `%` representing the place of the (first or only) function argument in the body.
+I will use that form to denote those lambdas that are really just redundant wrappers, serving no other purpose than to delay the evaluation of their wrapped expression.

 So here it comes: